Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 07 Feb 2024

 - _4 hours_ That took WAY too long...
 That should be the selection of local install of mzmine and r for the peak picking parameters now done.
 There was then also the major problem of getting the stupid group boxes to resize to the right size.
 I still have to add in the appropriate parameter validation and checking for making sure that a user selected a peak picking method.
 But I have now come to realise that the peak picker is more for the experiment as apposed to a case by case basis, so may actually be a bit out of place in the tabs widget at the top, but to be honest I am beyond caring for that right now.
 I will get the parameter passing hopefully set up and then actually ask tomorrow how it is you run a bloody MZMine simulation.

+### 08 Feb 2024

+- _2.5 hours_ MZMine is now functional as an option to be selected when performing an experiment through the GUI.

+### 09 Feb 2024

+- _0.5 hours_ Okay, a good start to the day.
+Managed to adjust the load and save parameter states to include the mzmine options and parse them correctly back into the gui.

+* _0.5 hours_ Quick modification to the git ignore file, just making sure that no unnecessary files are being precariously pushed to the main repo.